JavaBongo/after-school-classes-backend/README.md

 - Updated server.js to implement static rendering of images in assets folder,
 # Commit 8 - Refactor server code into modular functions for routes and middleware
 - Updated server.js to refactor code into modular functions
+# Commit 9 - Add search functionality for collections based on title and location
+- Updated server.js to implement search functionality for getting queried data.
+Can get title & location of the lessons for now.